chevere/docs/library/variable-support.md

 The `StorableVariable` component is in charge of handling a variable that can be stored (state).

 A storable variable for Chevere is any PHP variable that can be stored as a string representation.
-All variable types can be stored in PHP with the exception of type `resource`.
+All variable types can be stored with the exception of type `resource`.

 ### Creating StorableVariable